spreadwyvern/spreadwyvern.github.io/projects/sepsis/fluid therapy.md

 toc: true
 ---
 ## Introduction
-- Sepsis, is a global health problem with high mortality and morbidity.
-- Currently intravenous fluid administration is recommended as the first-line resuscitative therapy for septic shock patients.
-- However, excessive fluid administration could lead to complications like pulmonary edema, renal failure and impaired bowel function, and has been shown to be associated with increased mortality [1].
+Sepsis is a global health problem with high mortality and morbidity.
+Currently intravenous fluid administration is recommended as the first-line resuscitative therapy for septic shock patients.
+However, excessive fluid administration could lead to complications like pulmonary edema, renal failure and impaired bowel function, and has been shown to be associated with increased mortality [1].

 ### Fluid Non-responders and Urine Output
-- About 50% of patients with sepsis are actually not responsive to intravenous fluid resuscitation [2].
+About 50% of patients with sepsis are actually not responsive to intravenous fluid resuscitation [2].
 These “fluid non-responders” are at risk of being harmed by excessive fluid administration.
 - Urine output is an important clinical parameter when assessing fluid balance, determining treatment strategy and predicting outcome.

+## Our Goal
-- We applied a machine learning method to predict whether a septic patient would have decreased UO or oliguria after fluid administration
+Apply a machine learning method to predict whether a septic patient would have decreased UO or oliguria after fluid administration.

 ## Data
 Our data were from The Multiparameter Intelligent Monitoring in Intensive Care (MIMIC) III database (v1.4) [11]